Nepal T20 League

 The Nepal T20 League was a Nepalese men's Twenty20 cricket league which was established by the Cricket Association of Nepal in 2022.
 The competition only ran in 2022–23 and was held between 24 December 2022 and 11 January 2023.
 The league was replaced by the Nepal Premier League from 2024.
 Lumbini All Stars were the only champions, defeating Biratnagar Super Kings by 24 runs in the final.

-All matches were played at Tribhuvan University International Cricket Ground at Kirtipur.
+All matches were played at Tribhuvan University Cricket Ground at Kirtipur.

 History

 In April 2022, the Cricket Association of Nepal (CAN) signed a NPR 330 million agreement with Indian sports management company Seven3Sports for a period of eight years to hold a franchise Twenty20 tournament.
 On 18 May 2022, CAN announced that the first edition of the tournament would be held in September and October, and in July the league was authorized by the International Cricket Council.
 On 19 July, four franchises and their owners were announced.
 Two more franchises were announced on 8 September.
 The draft was held from 10 September 2022 to 11 September 2022.

 On 15 September, the competition was postponed to December due to security concerns following the announcement of the 2022 Nepalese general election.
 Scheduled to begin on 11 December, it was postponed to later in the month after the Kathmandu Gurkhas franchise withdrew from the tournament.
 The team was replaced by a new Kathmandu franchise, the Kathmandu Knights.
 The league bagan on 24 December.